Nikki Haley

 The Republican Party selected Haley to deliver the GOP response following President Barack Obama’s final State of the Union address on January 12, 2016, significantly raising her national profile.

 Following her response, press outlets reported that Haley was on the GOP shortlist as a possible vice presidential running mate for the party’s nominee, Donald Trump, who ultimately chose Indiana governor Mike Pence as his running mate.
-During the presidential campaign, Haley initially campaigned for Marco Rubio and then endorsed Ted Cruz.
+During the presidential campaign, Haley initially campaigned for Marco Rubio and later endorsed Ted Cruz.
 Haley criticized Trump for not immediately disavowing the Ku Klux Klan’s support of him and for his proposed Muslim ban.
-Trump responded to Haley's criticism with his own critiques of her, including calling her “weak on immigration” and tweeting in March 2016: “The people of South Carolina are embarrassed by Nikki Haley!”
+Trump responded to Haley’s criticism with his critiques of her, including calling her “weak on immigration” and tweeting in March 2016: “The people of South Carolina are embarrassed by Nikki Haley!”

 By the end of the contentious campaign, Haley backed Trump and celebrated his victory.
 “I have never known what it’s like to have a Republican president,” she said at a gathering of Republican leaders after the election.
 “I can tell you that the last five years, Washington has been the hardest part of my job.
 This is a new day.”